bvssvni/oup/Operators.md

 ##Not vs Except

 In Oup, there are no unary operators beside functions.
-This means, there is no 'Not' operator like '!' in C languages.
+There is no 'Not' operator like '!' in C languages.
-Instead, Oup uses 'Except' which equals 'And Not'.
+Instead, Oup uses '\\' which equals 'And Not' or 'Except' in everyday speech.
-This is the most common usage of 'Not', because 'Except' tells when we want to do interrupt the default condition for an action.

 '\\' has lower precedence than '||', which means you can write more readable conditions
 by putting the '\\' operators to the right: